springfall2008/batpred/docs/other-inverters.md

 - Note: You will need to change the min reserve in Home Assistant to match your minimum battery level (**input_number.predbat_set_reserve_min**).

 Please see this ticket in Github for ongoing discussions: <https://github.com/springfall2008/batpred/issues/395>

+## Huawei Inverters

+Discussion ticket is here: https://github.com/springfall2008/batpred/issues/684

+- Please copy the template apps.yaml from https://github.com/springfall2008/batpred/blob/main/templates/huawei.yaml and modify for your system
+- Ensure you set **input_number.predbat_set_reserve_min** to the minimum value for your system which maybe 12%